VCHSRobots/Mag4Device/Readme.md

 Around 2018, CTRE and Vex Robots introduced the Falon Motor which has a motor control and encoder built in.
 That is, a Falcon does not need a Talon.
 Without Talons, a SRX Mag Encoder does not have a natural interface device.
-To alevate this problem CTRE also introduced a "CANCoder" with is upgrade to the SRX Mag Encoder.
+To alevate this problem CTRE also introduced a "CANCoder" which is an upgrade to the SRX Mag Encoder.
 The CANCoder has the same features as the SRX Mag Encoder, except that the 10-pin socket has been replaced by CAN wiring.